-So when I — I’m looking at my hand right now as we talk.
-It’s got a lot of wrinkles because I’m 81 years old, but it’s linked to hands like this back through the ages.
+I’m looking at my hand right now as we talk.
+It’s got a lot of wrinkles, but it’s linked to hands like this back through the ages.
 This hand is directly linked to hands that learned to reach and grasp and climb and push up on dry land and weave reeds into baskets, and it has a fantastic history.
 Every particle and every atom in this hand goes back to the beginning of space-time.
 We’re part of that story.

-MS. MACY: Yeah, that’s what I see.
-And at the same time, there’s this incredible linking.
+Ms. Macy: Yeah, that’s what I see.
+At the same time, there’s this incredible linking.
 And there is, right here in my neighborhood, a group of young women who have created an organization where they work on appropriate technology with women in India and in Africa.

-MS. TIPPETT: Do you have the sense I have — you’re 81; I’m 49.
+Ms. Tippett: Do you have the sense — you’re 81; I’m 49.
 But I have a sense also that there’s an intuition in the blood and bones of young people, of new generations coming up, that they inhabit this reality, right?
 That they know it in a way that I never will. [laughs] I wonder …

-MS. TIPPETT: And they’re beautiful words, and were you really able to inhabit those words after your husband had died?
+Ms. Tippett: They’re beautiful words.
+Were you really able to inhabit those words after your husband had died?

-MS. MACY: Oh, yes.
-Oh, yes.
-Well, neither of us thought we were immortal. [laughs] And we knew one would go first.
+Ms. Macy: Oh, yes.
+Well, neither of us thought we were immortal. [laughs] We knew one would go first.
 I’m everlastingly grateful that we were in love and stayed in love.
 Particularly, it was like falling in love all over again in our later years, so there was a lot of cherishing.

 But I found that that quote that I just read you — and it’s really engraved in the inside of my head — is true.
 It’s true, and that’s why we’re changing all the time.
 He’s part of my world now.
 You become what you love.
 Orpheus became the world that Rilke sang to, and my husband, Fran, is spread out in this world that he loved.

-So there’s — you’re always asked to sort of stretch a little bit more, but actually we’re made for that.
+You’re always asked to sort of stretch a little bit more.
+But actually, we’re made for that.
 There’s a song that wants to sing itself through us, and we’ve just got to be available.
 Maybe the song that is to be sung through us is the most beautiful requiem for an irreplaceable planet or maybe it’s a song of joyous rebirth as we create a new culture that doesn’t destroy its world.

 [music: “Different Kinds of Happy” by Mark Orton]